 If you want to prepare a tasty fish, roast meat, or bake your favourite vegetables, it is best to use the third level by placing the food in a tray or a grilling dish deep in the oven.

-This is the lowest level of our oven and it’s ideal to prepare pizzas or flatbreads that require a short baking time at high temperatures.
-By having a closer proximity to the source of heat, you will get a crispy touch to the bottom of your dishes.
+This is the lowest level of our oven, and it’s ideal to prepare pizzas or flatbreads that require a short baking time at high temperatures.
+With closer proximity to the source of heat, you will get a crispy touch at the bottom of your dishes.

-Keep in mind that some recipes require more attention than others, so when you use your oven, check your food every now and then to prevent it from burning or not being cooked correctly, changing the temperature or the position of the dish inside the oven when necessary.
-If you place several trays at the same time, you can use the middle zone of the oven, but you must rotate them from time to time so that the heat is distributed well between them.
+Keep in mind that some recipes require more attention than others, so when you use your oven, check your food every now and then to prevent it from burning or not being cooked correctly.
+Change the temperature or the position of the dish inside the oven when necessary.
+If you place several trays at the same time, you can use the middle zone of the oven, but you must rotate them from time to time for a better distribution of the heat.

 Now that you know where to place the trays in the oven to prepare your recipes, you just have to put it into practice and enjoy your kitchen.